Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Conclusion

-Voice training technologies, such as voice tools \cite{voice_tools}, apply approximate goals, such as having a voice that matches a gendered pitch range, to voice measurement.
-Similarly, voice training media crafts voice practice around voice ``standards'' which don't necessarily match the individual needs of trainees.
-While newer voice training technology research identifies a need for individualized goals \cite{voice_training_software_considerations}, the goal factors outlined represent approximate --- not clear --- goals.
-We found that identifying a clear goal is a critical piece of the expert-driven voice training process, allowing experts to tailor voice practice methods to the trainee.
+Voice training technologies and media craft voice practice around voice ``standards'' which don't necessarily match the individual needs of trainees.
+While newer voice training technology research identifies a need for individualized goals \cite{voice_training_software_considerations}, the goal factors outlined do not translate directly to actionable trajectories for voice training, requiring a layer of translation between trainee's descriptive goals and the technical parameter-based goals for setting voice training targets.
+We found that translating the descriptive goal of the trainee to an actionable parameter-based goal is a critical piece of the expert-driven voice training process, allowing experts to tailor voice practice methods to the trainee.
 Similarly, to provide personalized practice, voice training technologies should triangulate clear voice goals based on the needs of voice trainees.
-Based on how experts and trainees develop approximate goals into clear goals, we identify example-based, character triangulation-based, and voice modification methods for goal voice exploration in technologies.
+Based on how experts and trainees develop descriptive goals into actionable goals, we identify example-based, character triangulation-based, and voice modification methods for goal voice exploration in technologies.